libp2p/docs/content/reference/dos-mitigation.md

 ---

-In general we have to design our protocols to be resilient to malicious or misbehaving nodes. libp2p offers reasonable defaults and primitives tools let the end application developer design resilient peer-to-peer programs.
+In general we have to design our protocols to be resilient to malicious or misbehaving nodes. libp2p offers reasonable defaults and primitives to let the end application developer design resilient peer-to-peer programs.

 # General tactics that work across libp2p implementations